aklsh/website/content/about/index.md

 3. Music.
 Alternative, Rock, Electronic.
 4. Ricing.
 I sometimes post my rices on r/unixporn.
 5. Gaming.
 I play with a controller instead of a keyboard.
 6. Motorsport.
-I keep up with F1,2,3,E and am an avid fan of Scuderia Ferrari (sad 2022 noises).
+I keep up with F1,2,3,E and am an avid fan of Scuderia Ferrari (sad noises).

 Here's my [resume](https://cdn.aklsh.me/resume.pdf) if you're interested in my professional life.

-_Also, I'm a proud Chennaiite :)_

 ### Colophon
 This site is made with [Hugo](https://github.com/gohugoio/hugo), a static site generator written in Go.
 It uses a _heavily modified_ version of the [Codex theme](https://github.com/jakewies/hugo-theme-codex) by [Jake Wiesler](https://www.jakewiesler.com).
 It uses minimal JavaScript for rendering $\LaTeX$ and a responsive navigation burger menu, improved accessibility for screen readers.